-The seventh annual celebration of all things data, Data Day 7.1: AI: What’s Next? and Everything Smart, will take place on Tuesday, March 30, 2021.
+The seventh annual celebration of all things data, Data Day 7.1: AI: What’s Next? and Everything Smart, took place on Tuesday, March 30, 2021.

-We invite you to join us for this full-day free virtual event, which will include panel sessions and research vignettes, a graduate student poster competition, and networking opportunities.
+This full-day free virtual event, included panel sessions and research vignettes, a graduate student poster competition, and networking opportunities.

-Data Day 7.1 will bring together experts from government, academia and industry to explore the latest developments in data science and analytics research, and discuss topics related to this year’s themes:
+Data Day 7.1 brought together experts from government, academia and industry to explore the latest developments in data science and analytics research, and discuss topics related to this year’s themes:

 - Artificial intelligence